 When Freddy met a wonderful family from Mississauga, Ontario, he was inspired to support them and MitoCanada.
 He says this amazing family’s kindness and commitment to mitigate the devastating consequences of mitochondrial disease resulted in his decision to join MitoCanada’s team.

 Freddy is Chief Financial Officer (CFO) with Aurora Hotel Group.
 His past professional experience includes Four Seasons Hotels and Resorts, Yamana Gold, and Encana.
 This experienced finance professional brings a strong knowledge of wealth management.
 Currently, Freddy serves as Chief Financial Officer with the Aurora Hotel Group and spent over 15 years working in the oil, mining and banking industries.

-As MitoCanada’s Executive Director, Blaine is responsible for raising awareness, enhancing and overseeing MitoCanada’s patient support and business development programs, aiding researchers and the medical community to fund mitochondrial research.
+As MitoCanada’s Chief Executive Officer (CEO), Blaine is responsible for raising awareness, enhancing and overseeing MitoCanada’s patient support and business development programs, aiding researchers and the medical community to fund mitochondrial research.
 Blaine will provide inspiring leadership to a growing team of staff, committed Board members and volunteers across Canada.